shelkemayur2002/new/README.md

 **Description:**
 1. The system allows creating promodizers with duplicate names.
 2. The Name field accepts numeric characters (e.g., “Mayur123”).
 3. No validation enforces alphabet-only names.

-**Expected Result:** No duplicates; no numeric characters allowed.
+4. This results in incorrect and inconsistent employee records.

+**Expected Result:** Promodizer names should be alphabetic-only and unique.
-**Actual Result:** System accepts duplicates and numbers.
+**Actual Result:** Duplicate and numeric names are accepted.

 **Category:**  Functional